Sonotsugipaa/apcf/README.md

 key.subkey2 = 2
  key.array_of_values =[1 2 3  4 ] // This is a comment

-groupname = "\"groupname\" can be a group AND a whole key simultaneously" groupname {
+group.name = "\"group.name\" can be a group AND a whole key simultaneously" group.name {
 	1 = "n = \n"
-	2 = "the value of \"groupname.1\" is a palindrome"
+	2 = "the value of \"group.name.1\" is a palindrome"
 }

 another-key.subkey = 7